TCPA Compliance Checklist & Guide for Business Messaging

 We don’t recommend sending shortened URLs to large groups of people.
 However, using shortened URLs for individual messages, like invoice collection, is ok.

 Damages associated with TCPA violations range from $500 to $1,500 per violation.
-Since 2015, it’s not uncommon to see federal courts award tens of millions of dollars throup class action settlements for TCPA violations.
+Since 2015, it’s not uncommon to see federal courts award tens of millions of dollars through class action settlements for TCPA violations.

 If you haven’t done business with the contact in the last 3-18 months, then you don’t have an established business relationship.